 Certainly, this line of thinking follows a logical path.
 We are all getting paid to do what we do, so there is a benefit to being employed.
 But, there’s one thing a lot of us fail to consider.
 We don’t come to work every day and do our best simply because we want to get paid.

 A lot of us work because we find meaning through work and invest our time and resources in working hard because we want to make meaningful contributions.
 We also want to build meaningful relationships with like-minded people and enjoy being a part of a greater purpose.

 But self-motivation can only take us so far.
 We want to be recognized and thanked as well.

 According to this study by Adam Grant and Francesca Gino:

 “It was found that “thank you” from a supervisor gave people a strong sense of both self-worth and self-efficacy.
 The Grant and Gino study also reveals that the expression of gratitude has a spillover effect: Individuals become more trusting with each other, and more likely to help each other out.”

 While this study cannot speak for organizations all over the world, it does highlight a good point.
 Something as simple as a “thank you” gave people an increased sense of self-worth.

-Being sincerely and genuinely thanked for doing good work not only helps an employee’s sense of self worth, but it also creates a positive feedback loop.
+Being sincerely and genuinely thanked for doing good work not only helps an employee’s sense of self-worth, but it also creates a positive feedback loop.
 It feels good to know that you helped make someone’s day and it feels good to know that someone thinks highly enough of you that they appreciate your work.
-And what is more, people who receive gratitude are far more like to pay it forward than those who don’t.
+And what is more, people who receive gratitude are far more likely to pay it forward than those who don’t.